 Staff continues to dialog with existing and prospective property owners in regard to transforming underutilized properties into state-of-the-art residential and commercial redevelopment projects.
-Numerous parcels have been assembled with the anticipation of redevelopment.
+Numerous parcels have been assembled with the anticipation of redevelopment in the Beach and Downtown Districts.

-The end results of new residential development will be an increase in critical mass and the need for new businesses, restaurants, entertainment venues and services.
+The end results of new residential development in Downtown Hollywood will be an increase in critical mass and the need for new businesses, restaurants, entertainment venues and services.
 The increase of office product will help secure daytime populations, create demand and increase activity.